Areas of Practice

 Larry Rocheford is a partner with Jardine, Logan & O’Brien, P.L.L.P.
-He chairs the Products Liability practice group and focuses his practice on litigation involving:
+He chairs the Product Liability practice group and focuses his practice on litigation involving:

 - Civil Litigation Defense

-Products Liability.
-In the area of products liability, most of his cases arise from an accident involving a product, around equipment at a place of employment or worksite, or involve a construction project.
+Product Liability.
+In the area of product liability, most of his cases arise from an accident involving a product, around equipment at a place of employment or worksite, or involve a construction project.
 Larry has counseled manufacturing clients into and through design changes, retrofits and remediation programs.

 Major Case Experience.
 Larry has successfully defended and tried catastrophic injury and major cases, including products, construction, negligence, dram shop, motor vehicle and premises liability cases.
 The damages sought in these cases have included compensation for severe burns, traumatic brain injuries, poly trauma, amputations, paralysis or partial paralysis, wrongful death and, in Wisconsin, survivor’s loss damages.